Things to consider before buying your catcher's mitt

 - Lacing - What kind of shape of mitt do you need being a catcher?
 How stiff and deep do you need your glove for the best catch?

-- Glove Hinge - This lets you access your glove with ease.
+- Glove Hinge - This lets you access your glove with ease and adopt a variety of styles or a more well rounded style.

 - D- Ring fastener - This allows you to make adjustments to your glove's lacing so you can find the perfect fit for your role on the field.